Claudio Castagnoli: Professional wrestling style and persona

 Castagnoli's wrestling ability has been praised by fellow wrestlers and wrestling icons such as Stone Cold Steve Austin, Mick Foley, Jim Ross, and William Regal.
 In 2019, Bleacher Report called him one of the best "pure wrestlers" in WWE.
-Criticism was levied at WWE for underutilizing Castagnoli creatively on their shows.
+Criticism was levied at WWE by fans for underutilizing Castagnoli creatively on their shows.
 Later in his career, he became known as a "tag team specialist" due to his successful partnerships with Jack Swagger, Tyson Kidd, Sheamus, and Shinsuke Nakamura.

 Castagnoli uses a "no-nonsense", European style as the basis for his move set.
 He uses the Gotch Neutralizer (a belly-to-back inverted mat slam) and Very European Uppercut (a pop-up European uppercut) as finishing moves.
-He also uses the giant swing, albeit less frequently.
+He also uses the giant swing.
 A big part of his wrestling style comes from his strength, which he has showcased by lifting heavier wrestlers such as The Great Khali, Brodus Clay, and Big Show, all of whom outweigh him by at least 100 lb (45.3 kg).
 He has been credited as one of the strongest wrestlers in WWE.
 His technical ability is also notable, and he has utilized the sharpshooter (adopted from his former tag team partner Kidd) as a signature move since 2015.

 Castagnoli has been usually labeled as an underrated wrestler.
 From 2013 to 2016, he won the "Most Underrated Wrestler" award by Wrestling Observer Newsletter.
 In December 2020, Drew McIntyre called him the most underrated superstar in WWE.

 Around the time of Castagnoli's shoulder injury in 2015, a number of prominent wrestling legends had increasingly been calling for WWE to move him into a more significant role in the company.
 In the months prior, former champion Mick Foley voiced strong support, declaring the day after Castagnoli's second United States Championship match with John Cena that "[Castagnoli] would make a great world champion".
 Foley later added that he was baffled by WWE's treatment of Castagnoli, stating that if he could make one change to WWE, it would simply be to "push [Castagnoli]".
 Just days before the injury was announced, Ric Flair answered a question on which current wrestler he thought should have already been WWE World Heavyweight Champion by discussing how he thought Castagnoli was "phenomenal" and that "nobody [brought] more to the table as a performer".
 Flair further stated that he thought Castagnoli could be built up for a major storyline with Brock Lesnar within two months, even suggesting for himself to become Castagnoli's manager to help with his work on the microphone.
 Meanwhile, long-time Castagnoli supporter Stone Cold Steve Austin reiterated that he believed Castagnoli had what was needed "to go up on top of the card" and blamed WWE for not helping him more.